markdegrootnl/unifi-protect-x86/README.md

     markdegroot/unifi-protect-x86:latest
 ```

-Now you can access UniFi Protect at `https://localhost:7443/`.
+Now you can access UniFi Protect at `https://localhost:7443/`

-It's highly recommended that you set a [memory limit on this container](https://docs.docker.com/config/containers/resource_constraints/#limit-a-containers-access-to-memory), otherwise it will use all of your RAM over time, I'm not sure if this issue is fixed on newer ARM versions.
+It's highly recommended that you set a [memory limit on this container](https://docs.docker.com/config/containers/resource_constraints/#limit-a-containers-access-to-memory), otherwise it will use all of your RAM over time.
 Example below with `-m 2048m` (2Gb memory limit):

 ```bash
 docker run -d --name unifi-protect-x86  \